Assessors

 A revaluation means that all commercial and residential properties’ values are updated at once, per State requirements.
 It provides a “catchup” to the marketplace to ensure all property owners pay their fair share in taxes.

 The time period between revaluations is used for updating property data.
-Assessors enter information about new construction and permitted home remodeling updates.
+The Assessor’s Office enters information about permitted new construction and home remodels.
 Any year where there is not a revaluation is considered a maintenance year.

 How does the assessor value property?

-Wisconsin Law requires that property assessments be based on fair market or “true cash” value.
+The State of Wisconsin requires that property assessments be based on fair market or “true cash” value.
 Estimating the market value of your property is a matter of determining the price a typical buyer would pay for it in its present condition.

-The Assessment Services Division utilizes a massive database containing detailed information about each parcel and property.
+The Assessor’s Office uses computer software to maintain an extensive database of detailed information about each property.
 Sales records are also maintained which help assessors determine the best comparable sales.

 What is “Open Book”?